MuhilRajan-Ghub/VideoActionRecognition/README.md

 ## Results
-- Accuracy and loss plots have been saved in the Results/Individual Results/ directory.
+- Accuracy and loss plots have been saved in Results/Individual Results.
-- Final evaluation results (e.g., test accuracy) have been saved in rResults/Ensemble_Result.txt.
+- Final evaluation results (e.g., test accuracy) have been saved in Results/Ensemble_Result.txt.

 ## Future Improvements